hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 **Formula = No. of conversations (in that language)/ Total no. of conversations X 100**

 The message which was spoken by the user towards the end of the conversation is considered as the language in which the user interacted with the IVA.
 If in the conversation, the first half of the conversation is in English and the rest is in Hindi, the conversation counter would go up for Hindi as the last message was in Hindi.

-If the user chose a different language and did not move to a new language or sent any message after that.
-The message which he choose to be considered as the language

 When you hover over the Conversation %, you can see the conversation count as shown below -